bf4/webtrees/readme.txt

 PhpGedView has support for importing your GEDCOMs into a PEAR:DB supported database like MySQL or PostgreSQL.
 Currently, MySQL is the only fully tested database.
 Using a database requires that an existing user, password, and database already exist.

 You may reconfigure PhpGedView at any time by going to PhpGedView/admin.php and logging in as an administrator user and clicking on the "Configuration" link.

+If you are having any problems setting up PhpGedView then you should run the sanity_check file.
+To do this you should type sanity_check.php into your URL (for example, http://www.yourserver.com/PhpGedView/sanity_check.php).
+If you are not able to view that page then you most likely don't have either the sanity_check file or you do not have PHP installed properly.

 *D.  Create Admin User
 After you click the Save button, you will be asked to create an